palmenhq/.macos-env/README.md

 ## Running the scripts

-Create your inventory by `cp inventory_example.yml inventory.yml`.
+Create your inventory by `cp inventory_example.yml inventory.yml` and substitute the example values in that file.

 This repo is based on ansible, use `ansible-playbook -i inventory.yml some-file.yml`.